peteroupc/html3dutil/doc/H3DU.Mesh.md

 * [TANGENTS_BIT](#H3DU.Mesh.TANGENTS_BIT)<br><b>Deprecated: Deprecated because the default shader no longer uses tangent and bitangent attributes for normal mapping.
-To define tangent vectors for a mesh, use the <a href="H3DU.MeshBuffer.md">H3DU.MeshBuffer</a> class and create a buffer attribute with the H3DU.Semantics.TANGENT semantic.</b>
+To define tangent vectors for a mesh, use the <a href="H3DU.MeshBuffer.md">H3DU.MeshBuffer</a> class and create a buffer attribute with the <a href="H3DU.Semantic.md#H3DU.Semantic.TANGENT">H3DU.Semantic.TANGENT</a>
+semantic.</b>
 * [TEXCOORDS_BIT](#H3DU.Mesh.TEXCOORDS_BIT)<br>The mesh contains texture coordinates for each vertex.
 * [TRIANGLES](#H3DU.Mesh.TRIANGLES)<br>Primitive mode for rendering triangles, made up